 A couple of these Switch couch co-op recommendations are still on my to-play list, and Aegis Defenders — an action-platformer tower-defense game — is one of them.
 It’s a little outside my partner’s wheelhouse, and anyone who regularly tries to pick out multiplayer games knows the dance you have to do when describing what they’re like.

-That said, Aegis Defenders comes highly recommended by Chris Carter, who is also a big proponent of co-op gaming.
+That said, Aegis Defenders comes highly recommended by Chris Carter, a big proponent of co-op gaming.
 Here’s the line from his review that sold me on it: “Each stage is set up like a platformer (with lots of hidden areas to find) before culminating in a tower defense challenge, and the way it all flows together is seamless.
 You can use structures in the platforming section or sweet platforming maneuvers and attacks in the tower defense arena.
 It gets incredibly hectic once you unlock everything…”

 Full Metal Furies